keithbuckholz/summer-roman-project/WIP_notes.md

 # Progress

 3) See single_pix.ipynb.
 Extracted spectrum from a single pixel object matches expectation (almost perfectly).
 Expectation is define: (spectrum_template * sensitivity_curve) -> summed in ~10 angstrom bins; binned array contains flux expectations.
 Also see sim_and_extraction: simulated each object individually to avoid contamination, and extracting in the sim for-loop.
 Things seem about right.
+Object 17127 has equal sum and max extractions, but does not sit exactly on the template.
+Candidate for scale checks.

 4) Apodizing makes a big difference.
 The window needs to be refined.
-A principled approach would probably be faster than trial-and-error.
+Try larger bins; does fewer discontinuities lower the amplitude of the erroneous wiggles?
+Using only 5 bins largely reduces the FFT wiggles issues, in exchange for a steps isue.
+Need to figure out how to smooth.
+Interpolation?
+Convolution?

+6) Should build simple extraction methods next.

 # Quick Notes Space